Difference Between Geometric Mean vs Arithmetic Mean

 This means the annualized return on the portfolio had been negative at 13.40%.
 The investment position after two years is as below:

-2. When one needs to calculate the average of variables that are not dependent on each other, Arithmetic means a suitable tool to calculate the average.
-The average of marks of a student for 5 subjects can be calculated by the arithmetic mean as scores of the student in different subjects are independent of each other.
+2. When one needs to calculate the average of variables that are not dependent on each other, Arithmetic is a suitable tool to calculate the average.
+The average marks of a student for 5 subjects can be calculated by the arithmetic mean as the student’s scores in different subjects are independent of each other.

 Below is the top 8 difference between Geometric Mean vs Arithmetic Mean: